jLouzado/patchcording.com/content/blog/2019-10-3-tdd-gimmick/index.md

 ## Your examples are a bit weird

-That's a great question, this is something like [Wittgenstein's Beetle](https://medium.com/@fagnerbrack/wittgenstein-s-beetle-in-software-engineering-dcea89a5db92) where everyone has a thing in their box called a beetle and can only see their own box's contents.
+Well we've been talking about TDD so far but it's sort of a [Wittgenstein's Beetle](https://medium.com/@fagnerbrack/wittgenstein-s-beetle-in-software-engineering-dcea89a5db92) where everyone has a thing in their box called a beetle and can only see their own box's contents.
 So then people might say "TDD is good" or "TDD is bad" and be talking about entirely different things.

 Here's what I mean when I'm talking about TDD:

 A quick recap of TDD's rules from [Uncle Bob](http://www.javiersaldana.com/articles/tech/refactoring-the-three-laws-of-tdd):